Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 ![image](https://user-images.githubusercontent.com/94720207/166326956-69553eaf-4a36-4494-9f37-9e19753ed742.png)

-    - **Switches have the capacity to make 1 Broadcast domain for all devices connected to it**
-    - **Switches have the capacity

-    - Actually...those are the main fucntions of a switch!!!
+- _(I promise i will upload more of my networking writeups to my github, I have some mor good stuff! :D)_

     - Here's the deal!
-We can "hear" any broadcast sent inside the network 192.168.12.0 or if there's someone trying to connect with us `eve`
+We can "hear" any broadcast sent inside the network 192.168.12.0 or if there's someone trying to connect with us `eve`:

-        - Imagine we are inside a "room", if someone scream everyone inside will hear that person, that's `broadcast`
+        - Imagine we are inside a "room", if someone scream everyone inside will hear that person, including us.
+That's `broadcast`

         - But!
-If 2 persons whisper together, even if we are in the same room we cannot hear them. that's `unicast`
+If 2 persons whisper together, even if we are in the same room we CAN NOT hear them.
+That's `unicast`

              - **At this point, we can only "hear" if someone is screaming to everyone (broadcasting) or whispering tu us (unicast)**
-             - **We can't hear if `bob` or `alice` are whispering themselves!... but maybe some of them is trying to send something to us...
+             - **We can't hear if `bob` or `alice` are whispering together!

-- We will sniff on ETH1 as shown in the diagram:
+- So, we will sniff on ETH1 as shown in the diagram:

 ![image](https://user-images.githubusercontent.com/94720207/166307336-66d2912d-1edf-4734-92d2-e386a21d1740.png)